jnozzi/cocoadev.com/markdown/SlideImage.md

-I had gotten my hopes up about using General/NSWorkspace's slideImage:from:to: method to provide visual feedback to a user when they click a button to add an object to a list, rather than drag it.
+I had gotten my hopes up about using NSWorkspace's slideImage:from:to: method to provide visual feedback to a user when they click a button to add an object to a list, rather than drag it.
 I wanted to use the same image as the one I compose as my drag image.
-Basically, I want to slide the drag image from tableViewA to tableViewB without General/DnD when a button is pressed.
+Basically, I want to slide the drag image from tableViewA to tableViewB without DnD when a button is pressed.

 Unfortunately, the devil is in the details.
 The last line in the docs said "Currently has no effect."
 Sure enough, the docs are accurate. ;-)